mr9733n/shifter/README.md

 Save the file and close the text editor.

 To build your executable, simply double-click on the build.bat file in Windows Explorer.
 This will open a command prompt window and run the setup.py script with the specified options.

-That's it!
-You should now have a Windows executable file in the